Enable automatic tuning to monitor queries and improve workload performance

 Setting the individual tuning option to ON, will override any setting that database inherited and enable the tuning option.
 Setting it to OFF, will also override any setting that database inherited and disable the tuning option.
-Automatic tuning option, for which DEFAULT is specified, will inherit the configuration from the database level automatic tuning setting.
+Automatic tuning option, for which DEFAULT is specified, will inherit the automatic tuning configuration from the server level settings.

 Disabled by the system

 Automatic tuning is monitoring all the actions it takes on the database and in some cases it can determine that automatic tuning can't properly work on the database.
 In this situation, tuning option will be disabled by the system.
 In most cases this happens because Query Store is not enabled or it's in read-only state on a specific database.

 As automatic tuning is Azure feature, to use it you will need to use Azure's built-in RBAC roles.
 Using SQL Authentication only will not be sufficient to use the feature from Azure portal.